 All mass applies an attractive force on all other mass.

-r is the radius or distance amid the two bodies.
+- r is the radius or distance between the two bodies

 The gravitational force formula is very useful in computing gravity values, larger mass, larger radius, etc.